Managing Your Vacation Rental

 Instructions to access your home: There are many different ways to lock and unlock a home, but just make sure that your incoming guests know what it is!

 Linens reminder: If you do not provide bed linens and /or towels, be sure to remind them.
 Some vacationers (wrongly) assume that linens are always included.
+Be sure to remind them of bed sizes!

 Your contact information: Make sure they have your cell number so that they can reach you at any time.
 Also, make sure you have theirs!
 It’s strongly recommended that you check in with them after they’ve arrived to make sure everything is okay.
-In my experience, guests never pick up the house phone.

-Information about bike rentals, restaurants, beach passes, etc.: It’s a big help if you provide website links or phone numbers to businesses like bike and kayak rentals, whale watches, or restaurants so that your guests can make arrangements or reservations prior to their arrival.
+Information about bike rentals, restaurants, beach parking passes, etc.: It’s a big help if you provide website links or phone numbers to businesses like bike and kayak rentals, whale watches, or restaurants so that your guests can make arrangements or reservations prior to their arrival.
 Tell them how or where to get permits or passes for shell fishing or to the beach in your area.

 Information about local events and things to do during their stay: Perhaps there is a fair or festival taking place while the guest is at your home.
-For regularly-updated information about what’s going on near you and when, simply forward them a link to our Events Calendar.
+For regularly-updated information about what’s going on near you and when, simply forward a link to our Events Calendar.

 The goal is to connect with your guests on a personal level and to do everything in your power to alleviate any anxieties for them.
-This pre-arrival welcome to your home should set the tone for their experience there.
+Guests that feel you are invested in their experience are more likely to care for your home and are certainly more likely to return.

 Do you have any other suggestions of what to communicate to your guests prior to their arrival?